BK1031/SnowflakeIngest/README.md

 # Snowflake Ingestion Benchmarks

 Snowflake has a couple recommended methods for data ingestion.
 Below are a few quick benchmarks across the various methods.
 See `snowflake.sql` for the required setup like creating a database, schema, warehouse, user, and roles.
+All benchmarks were conducted using an `XS` warehouse (8 cores, 16GB RAM).

 ## SQL Insertion